The Exceptional Cruelty of a No-Hugging Policy

 In one particularly harrowing scene in a Washington Post dispatch from the border, a shelter worker refrains from touching, hugging, or picking up a 2-year-old recently separated from her mother as she screams and pounds her fists on a mat.
 “We all knew what the problem was,” Colleen Kraft, who witnessed it, told the Post.
 “She didn’t have her mother, and none of us can fix that.”
 Certainly not, but the scene raises a compelling question: In this context, would a hug even help at all?

-As Narvaez points out, for some children, it might not: A baby with stranger anxiety, for example, wouldn’t be much helped by even the friendliest stranger who wanted to console him.
+As Narvaez points out, for some children, it might not: Babies with stranger anxiety, for example, wouldn’t be much helped by even the friendliest stranger who wanted to console them.
 “It causes more stress, because the baby doesn’t trust them.
 They don’t smell right, they don’t feel right,” Narvaez says.
 And to some older kids with a more complete grasp of how the Trump administration’s policies are being enforced at the border, the offer of a hug from a shelter worker might seem downright offensive.
-The problem, of course, isn’t merely the lack of physical touch, but the fact that the practices in place separate children from their parents.
+The problem, of course, isn’t merely the lack of physical touch but the fact that the practices in place separate children from their parents.